Westminster-Astronomical-Society/resources_for_astronomers/_sources/CDS_SIMBAD.md

 - 61,325,632 identifiers
 - 426,969 bibliographic references

-The only astronomical objects specifically excluded from SIMBAD are Solar System bodies.
+SIMBAD does not contain information for Solar System bodies.

-You can query SIMBAD by object ID, coordinates, or by criteria (Ra, Dec, object type, magnitude, etc.).
-There is also a TAP interface and the database can be accessed through third party applications (Cartes du Ciel, Astroquery, etc.)
+You can query SIMBAD by object ID, coordinates in sexagesimal or decimal degrees, or by criteria (Ra, Dec, object type, magnitude, etc.).
+There is also a TAP (Table Access Protocol) interface and the database can be accessed through third party applications (Cartes du Ciel, Astroquery, etc.)

 The [SIMBAD users guide](http://simbad.cds.unistra.fr/guide/index.htx) has additional information.